6-day cycle tour module in the Indian Himalayas from Shimla to Dharamshala

 2. Bicycle routes

-The bike routes are designed for the skills of our guests and are all feasible for a person with a good fitness level unless otherwise mentioned.
+The bike routes are designed for the skills of our guests and are all feasible for a person with a good fitness level, unless otherwise mentioned.
 The daily routes are between five and eight hours long (with breaks) and an average increase of around 500-1500 metres of altitude is completed.

-The roads range from well-developed tarmac roads to rocky jeep slopes and single trails.
+The roads are mostly small asphalt roads, occasionally in poor condition, with the option of jeep tracks, off-road and single trails.
 The ascents are moderate, but long, with the long descents up to 50 km one should exercise caution.
 The roads are mostly small village roads away from the highways, but are also used by cars, motorcyclists and trucks.
 Traffic is moderate, but you should be careful.
-In India, the left-wing driving commandment applies.
+In India, the left-wing driving commandment applies, as well as the unwritten law “The greater wins”.
 So it would be better to give priority to all other road participants.

 3. Bicycles